Background pattern

 CNS

-severe cyanosis, hypotension, cardiac arrest, bradycardia/asytocia.
+severe cyanosis, hypotension, cardiac arrest, hypo-/asystole.

 The appearance of one or more symptoms requires immediate action.

-1. Stop administering the local anesthetic.
+1. Stop administration of the local anesthetic.

 4. Immediately control blood pressure, pulse, and pupil diameter.

 It is assumed that the measures to be taken in case of suspected cardiac arrest are known.
-In case of a serious incident, it is recommended to consult a specialist in anesthesiology and intensive care.
+In case of a severe incident, it is recommended to consult a specialist in anesthesiology and intensive care.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may produce adverse effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-Very rarely (less than 1 in 10,000 people) allergic reactions to amide-type local anesthetics may occur.
+Very rarely (less than 1 in 10,000 people), allergic reactions to amide-type local anesthetics may occur.

-5. Conservation of Bupivacaína B. Braun 7.5 mg/ml
+5. Storage of Bupivacaine B. Braun 7.5 mg/ml

 Keep out of sight and reach of children.